HyperTesto/hypertesto.me/content/blog/2024/11/P100Y-of-isolitude/index.en.md

 {"duration": "PT1S"}
 ```

-They represent the same duration, just dressed differently.
-Like changing into formal attire for an evening event - same person, different presentation.
-And this is exactly what we want: when writing data that might be consumed by other systems, enforcing a standard format isn't just being pedantic - it's being a good citizen of the ecosystem.
+Both strings represent the exact same duration, but the output is standardized.
+When writing data that might be consumed by other systems, enforcing an ISO format is a necessary practice for maintaining a reliable ecosystem.
-Our parser can be flexible in what it accepts, but should be strict in what it produces.

-## Standards vs reality: a pragmatic approach
+## Standards vs. reality

-Let's be honest here: while enforcing ISO-8601 in serialization is technically correct (the best kind of correct!), the real world is messier.
-Much messier.
-Anyone who has dealt with dates, time, and durations in production knows the chaos.
-You might encounter:
+While enforcing ISO-8601 in serialization is technically correct, real-world data is often much less organized.
+Anyone who has dealt with dates, times, and durations in production environments knows the variety of formats that can appear.

-- Timestamps like "Last Monday" (thanks, natural language processing team!)
-- Timezones as "GMT+1" or "UTC+1" or "+0100" or "Europe/Paris" or just "1" (pick one, they said... no, not that one!)
-- Dates coming from that legacy system as "23-11-2023"... no wait, "11-23-2023"... actually "2023/11/23" (depends on which server you hit)
-- Durations like "two_and_a_half_hours" (because someone really hates numbers)
-- "5400000ms" (hello Java, is that you?)
-- "P0Y0M0DT1H30M0S" (someone REALLY liked XML back in 2003)
-- That one API that sends timestamps as Facebook likes count since the epoch (because why not?)
+In a typical production environment, you might encounter:
+- **Natural language timestamps** generated by NLP parsing services (e.g., "Last Monday").
+- **Inconsistent timezones** represented in various ways such as "GMT+1", "UTC+1", "+0100", or "Europe/Paris".
+- **Varying date formats** originating from legacy systems (e.g., "23-11-2023", "11-23-2023", or "2023/11/23").
+- **Raw millisecond values** typically found in Java integrations ("5400000ms").
+- **Excessively verbose XML-style durations** from older architectures ("P0Y0M0DT1H30M0S").

-The Wild West of time formats is real, and it's not going anywhere.
-While standards like ISO-8601 are crucial for reliable data exchange, being too rigid can backfire.
-Sometimes we need to be pragmatic and meet the data where it is, not where we wish it was.
+The variety of time formats is a persistent challenge in software development.
+While standards like ISO-8601 are crucial for reliable data exchange, being overly rigid can cause integrations to fail.
+A pragmatic approach requires us to handle the data as it arrives, gracefully converting it into a standardized format for the future.

-## The moral of our story
-What started as a surprising test failure led me to appreciate the thoughtful design behind Kotlin's Duration.
-Like the protagonist in our ISO-litude tale, I learned that acceptance follows different paths: Duration's `parse()` method welcomes various formats for developer convenience, while `kotlinx.serialization` enforces ISO standards for data exchange.
-In this story of formats and parsing, there's no solitude at all - just a well-designed ecosystem where each component knows its role.
+## Conclusion

+Dealing with rigid data formats can sometimes feel like *P100Y of ISO-litude*[^1]: an endless century of strict parsing errors and isolated systems.
+However, examining Kotlin's source code reveals the thoughtful design behind its time packages.

+By allowing `Duration.parse()` to welcome various formats for developer convenience, while keeping `kotlinx.serialization` anchored to ISO standards, the ecosystem strikes a perfect balance.
+You do not have to be isolated by strict formats; you simply need a custom serializer to bridge the gap between human-friendly inputs and machine-standardized outputs.

+[^1]: For the uninitiated: P100Y is the valid ISO-8601 duration string for exactly 100 years, with apologies to Gabriel García Márquez ;-)